publicdevop2019/docs/design-flow/restful-design.md

 # Expect
 - ?expect=rows:1
 - use expect to do some simple validation
+- certain operation has pre-configured expect num, which can be overwritten
 - e.g update product p where p.id=foo, expected num of updated rows should be 1
 # Escape special char in path with ~
 ```